gardener/gardener/docs/proposals/12-oidc-webhook-authenticator.md

       - RS256
       requiredClaims:
         baz: bar
-      caBundle: LS0tLS1CRUdJTiBDRVJU...base64-encoded cert
+      caBundle: LS0tLS1CRUdJTiBDRVJU...base64-encoded CA certs for issuerURL.
     ```

 1. 1.
 OWA watches for changes on this resource and does [OIDC discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
 The [OIDC provider's  configuration](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationResponse) has to be accessible under the `spec.issuerURL` with a [well-known path (.well-known/openid-configuration)](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
-1. OWA uses the `jwks_uri` obtained from the OIDC providers configuration, to fetch the OIDC provider's public keys from from that endpoint and stores them in the status of `OpenIDConnect`:
+1. OWA uses the `jwks_uri` obtained from the OIDC providers configuration, to fetch the OIDC provider's public keys from that endpoint and stores them in the status of `OpenIDConnect`:

     ```yaml
     apiVersion: authentication.gardener.cloud/v1alpha1